 In order to optimize your practice website for good search engine ranking, it has to be designed so that it is compatible with the algorithms and databases used by the search engines.
-Website SEO can focus on the two types of search terms described above: root terms, such as "LASIK," and local terms, such as "LASIK Dallas."
+Website SEO can focus on the two types of search terms described above: root terms, such as "plastic surgery," and local terms, such as "Dallas plastic surgeons."

-Paid or Pay-Per-Click Listings (PPC)
+2. Paid or Pay-Per-Click (PPC) Listings

 Paid listings are listing positions that are purchased as advertisements.
 These listings are also known as pay-per-click, or PPC, listings.
 Businesses interested in developing a PPC strategy purchase advertising positions on the search engines for each keyword of interest.
 Each time a consumer clicks on one of these advertisements, there is a cost to the advertiser, thus the name pay-per-click.
 The listing positions of the advertisements depend on several variables, including the cost each advertiser is willing to pay, how much the advertiser has budgeted and how popular the advertisement is with consumers (as determined by how often the PPC advertisement is clicked compared to similar advertisements).
-Keyword PPC costs can be quite expensive; for example, the first advertising position for the key search term "LASIK New York" has been as high as \$51 per click.
+Keyword PPC costs can be quite expensive; for example, the first advertising position for the key search term "plastic surgeon New York" has been as high as \$30 per click.
 PPC ads usually appear at the top and along the right side of the page, and are labeled "Sponsored Links."
 Anyone can purchase PPC advertisements directly from the search engines.

 Your PPC campaign should include both root search terms and local or specific search terms.
 Recently, search engine technology has changed such that advertisers can purchase PPC ads that only appear to consumers in a specific local market, such as San Diego.
 Previously, when an advertiser purchased PPC ads, the advertisements would appear nationwide.
-If a practice tried to target the high traffic terms that most consumers search, such as "LASIK," this strategy was not cost effective.
-Since the ads appeared nationwide,